HaloZero/FEWD_Curriculum_24/Week_06_Intro_jQuery/09_jQuery/slides.md

 jQuery is a cross-browser JavaScript library designed to simplify the client-side scripting of HTML.

+In other words, jQuery combines a lot of things in the background to make writing functions and doing commands a lot easier.

 ---

 ##jQuery

-*	jquery.com - A JavaScript library that makes DOM manipulation simple.*	“Cross browser” - works the same in all* browsers. *	Allows:
+*	jquery.com - A JavaScript library that makes DOM manipulation simple.

+*	"Cross browser" - works the same in all* browsers.

+*	Allows:
+	*	Document traversal
+	*	CSS Manipulation
+	*	Event Handling
+	*	Animation
-	*	Document traversal	*	CSS Manipulation	*	Event Handling	*	Animation	*	and more!
+	*	and more!

 ---